Engage your curiosity

 Exhibits & Animals

 Experience hands-on learning with our interactive exhibits!
-Engage with reptiles and fish in the Animal Room, learn about weather patterns at Changing Skies, and explore engineering in our Build Space.
+Engage with reptiles and fish in the Animal Room, learn about weather patterns in the Energy Gallery, and explore engineering in the Build Space.

 Upcoming Activities